 My plays are driven by an urge to represent women-led narratives and LGBTQ+ experiences.
 I like to experiment with form.
-I have developed my playwriting with Soho Writers’ Lab, the North Wall Art Centre’s TheatreCraft residency and Menagerie Theatre’s Young Writers’ Workshop.
+I have developed my playwriting with Spread the Word, Ovalhouse’s Adult Company, Soho Writers’ Lab, the North Wall Art Centre’s TheatreCraft residency and Menagerie Theatre’s Young Writers’ Workshop.
 You can find extracts of some of my work below.
 I’m always open to hearing from potential collaborators – get in touch.

 I was one of 10 emerging artists chosen for Spread the Word/ Nick Field’s Pow! live literature programme of workshops.
-I am developing a solo show about the relationship between queerness and social anxiety, and will perform a ten minute extract at a showcase at Royal Vauxhall Tavern on 24th September 2018.
+I am developing a solo show, called (Quiet) Gay, about the relationship between queerness and social anxiety, and performed a ten minute extract at a showcase at Royal Vauxhall Tavern in September 2018.

 This Much I Know